tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ### `transmute`

-The `transmute` function does the same as above but drops existing columns
+The `transmute` function does the same as `mutate` but drops existing columns

 ```r